 “John, you can do this,” she said firmly.

 The woman started to moan softly and Magee turned toward her.
 “Can you hear me?
 Don’t move.
 Hear me?
 Don’t move.
 You’re okay.
 Help is coming.”

 Magee wedged herself into the back seat and handed the car seat to the man.
 “John, look at me.
 Take the car seat and put it in the grass.
 Good job.
 Now get in here and talk to your wife.
 You have to keep her calm until help gets here.”

 She climbed out and watched with relief as he climbed inside and focused on his wife.
 She needed a moment with the toddler whose pale face and shallow breathing told her she couldn’t wait for the paramedics.
 Magee saw blood dripping into the blonde curls.
 She heard sirens in the distance.

 She placed both hands on the child’s head.
 Stabbing pain shot up her arms and her head exploded in agony.
 She closed her eyes and concentrated on staying conscious, drawing the injury and pain out of the small body and into her own.
-After another minute, as the pain started to dissipate, she could breathe again and opened her eyes to see clear blue eyes, much like her own, looking up at her.
+After another minute, as the pain started to dissipate and she could breathe again, she opened her eyes to see clear blue ones, much like her own, looking up at her.